Rudy Hartono: Badminton career

 Besides his All England success, Hartono won many international open titles throughout his career.
 In 1969, he won the Canadian and the US Open titles after defeating Sture Johnsson and his compatriot Muljadi in the respective finals.
 In the same year, he also won both the Singapore Open men's singles and doubles titles.
 He defeated Muljadi in the singles final and partnered with Indratno to beat Lee Wah Chin and Yeo Ah Seng in the doubles final.
 In 1971, he won his second Canadian Open title and clinched his first Denmark Open title after defeating Ippei Kojima on both occasions.
-He also competed in the Western Indian Championship that year and won a hat trick of titles, beating Muljadi in the men's singles final, partnered with Indra Gunawan to beat Muljadi and Sumiratta in the men's doubles final and partnered with Rafla Latif to beat Indra Gunawan and Sunila Ape in the mixed doubles final.
+He also competed in the Western Indian Championship that year and won a hat trick of titles, beating Muljadi in the men's singles final, partnered with Indra Gunawan to beat Muljadi and Sumiratta in the men's doubles final and partnered with Rafia Latif to beat Indra Gunawan and Sunila Ape in the mixed doubles final.
 In 1973 and 1975, Hartono won his second and third Denmark Open titles after beating Flemming Delfs and Svend Pri respectively.
 In 1981, he would win his maiden Japan Open title after beating his compatriot Lius Pongoh in the final.

 Hartono also had some success in major games.
 At the 1970 Asian Games held in Bangkok, he won gold in the men's team event and two bronze in the men's doubles and mixed doubles events.
 In 1971, he would win another gold at the Asian Championships where Indonesia defeated Malaysia in the men's team final.
-In the 1972 Munich Games in which badminton was presented as a demonstration sport, Hartono won the men’s singles event, after beating Jamie Paulson of Canada in the first round, Sture Johnsson of Sweden in the semi-finals, and Svend Pri of Denmark in the final 15–6, 15–1.
+In the 1972 Munich Games in which badminton was presented as a demonstration sport, Hartono won the men’s singles event, after beating Jamie Paulson of Canada in the first round, Sture Johnsson of Sweden in the semi-finals, and Svend Pri of Denmark in the final.
 In his attempt to win an 'official' world championships, Hartono participated in the 1980 IBF World Championships held in Jakarta and managed to reach the final where he would meet his successor Liem Swie King.
-In a final that lacked intensity, Hartono prevailed in two straight games with the score of 15-9, 15-9.
+In a final that lacked intensity, Hartono prevailed in two straight games with the score of 15–9, 15–9.